Abbey Road’s James Clarke and Lewis Jones talk about De-mixing The Rolling Stones and share ‘before’ and ‘after’ samples of Satisfaction

 De-mix is a revolution in sound technology.

-Designed by Abbey Road Studios’ technology team and award-winning engineers, our De-mix process opens up access to previously locked recordings, allowing audio engineers to craft new mixes and masters.
-Creating a superior listening experience for music fans, our De-mix process reinvigorates catalogue and breathes new life into forgotten tracks or bootlegs.
+Developed in a partnership between Abbey Road’s engineers and technical analyst James Clarke, the De-mix process opens up access to previously locked recordings, allowing audio engineers to craft new mixes and masters.
+Creating a superior listening experience for music fans, the De-mix process reinvigorates catalogue and breathes new life into forgotten tracks or bootlegs.

 Recent Projects